1 9 7 3 – 1 9 7 8 (UK)

-This superb BBC2 drama anthology series of short plays was written largely by first-time writers and produced at the BBC’s studios at Pebble Mill in Birmingham (which is often referred to as England’s “second city”) hence the series title.
+This superb BBC2 drama anthology series of short plays was written largely by first-time writers (the “firsts” of the series title) and produced at the BBC’s £7 million television complex at Pebble Mill in Birmingham – which is often referred to as England’s “second city” (hence the other part of the title).

 The 1974 episode “Girl” featured the first lesbian kiss on British television.
-The kiss was shared between Alison Steadman and Myra Frances in a tale of two female army officers at the end of their affair (pictured below).
+The kiss was shared between Alison Steadman and Myra Frances in a tale of Jackie and Chrissie – two female army officers at the end of their affair (pictured below).

 Future punk diva Toyah Willcox made her television debut in the episode “Glitter” (1976).

 1973: The Medium | Mrs Pool’s Preserves | If a Man Answers | The Movers | King of the Castle | Patrons | That Time of Life

 1974: Humbug, Finger or Thumb? | Girl | Bold Face: Condensed | The Actual Woman | Match of the Day | Lunch Duty || Pig Bin | Sunday Tea | Silence | Fight for Shelton Bar | Squire | Too Hot to Handle | The Festive Poacher